Core messages

 What symptoms can indicate a high CRP level?

-Since the CRP level is only a marker for inflammation, it does not indicate any specific symptoms by itself.
-However, symptoms of inflammation can include fever, pain, swelling, fatigue and redness.
-A CRP test is often performed to clarify the cause of these symptoms.
+Since the CRP value is only a marker for inflammation, it does not indicate any specific symptoms itself.
+However, symptoms of inflammation can include fever, pain, swelling, fatigue, and redness.
+A CRP test is often conducted to clarify the cause of these symptoms.

 What is the difference between CRP and hs-CRP?